amplitude/amplitude-docs/content/collections/source-catalog/en/stripe.md

   - 'Set up and use the Stripe integration for Amplitude'
 partner_maintained: false
 exclude_from_sitemap: false
-updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
+updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
-updated_at: 1731612715
+updated_at: 1733248873
+connection: source
+integration_icon: partner-icons/stripe.svg
+integration_type:
+  - raw-events
+integration_category:
+  - other
 ---
 This integration allows you to import revenue events from [Stripe](https://stripe.com/) into Amplitude, enabling seamless tracking and analysis of your Stripe financial data in Amplitude.

 {{partial:admonition type='note'}}
-This integration is currently in beta and is maintained by Amplitude.
-For assistance, [contact Amplitude support](https://amplitude.zendesk.com/hc/en-us/requests/new).
+This integration is in beta and is maintained by Amplitude.
+For help, [contact Amplitude support](https://amplitude.zendesk.com/hc/en-us/requests/new).
 {{/partial:admonition}}

 ## Before you begin